P. J. Wolfson

-Pincus Jacob Wolfson (May 22, 1903 in New York – April 16, 1979 in Woodland Hills, Los Angeles) was an American pharmacist, novelist, screenwriter, film producer, and film director.
+Pincus Jacob Wolfson (May 22, 1903 – April 16, 1979) was an American pharmacist, novelist, screenwriter, film producer, and film director.

 Early life

 Pincus Jacob Wolfson was born to Russian-Jewish immigrants in New York City.
 His father worked as a plumber.
 Pincus studied pharmacy at Fordham University.

 Career

 While working in a pharmacy in Madison Square Garden, he wrote his first novels.

 Wolfson published his first novel, Bodies Are Dust, in 1931, and later, published twice, under two different titles, in French.
 It was called a "masterpiece" by Jean-Patrick Manchette.